magnusjahre/calplot/README.md

 This repository contains a frontend to matplotlib for plotting figures for papers that is used at NTNU's Computer Architecture Lab.
 It has two primary use cases:
  * Using the commandline interface to quickly plot experimental data while working
  * Integration with SCons for plotting highly optimized figures for papers

+Although Calplot in theory should be cross-platform, it is currently only tested on Linux and OSX.

 ## Setting up Calplot